Performance Plans and Reports

 The Government Performance and Results Act (GPRA) of 1993 was enacted by Congress to provide for the establishment of strategic planning and performance measurement in the Federal Government (made up of an annual performance plan and an annual performance report).
 View the Migrant Education Program’s past GPRA indicators:

-- The percentage of MEP students that scored at or above proficient on their state’s annual Reading/Language Arts assessments in grades 3-8,
+- The percentage of MEP students who scored at or above proficient on their state’s annual Reading/Language Arts assessments in grades 3-8,

-- The percentage of MEP students that scored at or above proficient on their state’s annual Mathematics assessments in grades 3-8,
+- The percentage of MEP students who scored at or above proficient on their stat. e’s annual Mathematics assessments in grades 3-8,

 - The percentage of MEP students who were enrolled in grades 7-12, and graduated or were promoted to the next grade level, and

 - The percentage of MEP students who entered 11th grade that had received full credit for Algebra I.

 Grantee Performance Reports

 - Annual Consolidated State Performance Report Form – The performance reports required by a number of formula grant programs have been combined into a single reporting form.
 The performance report is submitted on an annual basis, with migratory student achievement data due in December and other MEP-specific reporting information due in February.For more information about the CSPR and information reported by States in the Department’s ED Data Express, visit our Resources page here.